 Black-tailed Jackrabbit – You’ll notice its huge ears that help eliminate heat.
 Their eyes are high up and to the side on their flattish head.
 This helps them see almost fully behind them.
 They’re not a rabbit, but a hare.
 Which means babies are born with open eyes and fur.

 Western Diamondback Rattlesnake – A pit viper – heat sensing openings behind their nostrils.
 You’ll notice the triangular head shape and the black & white stripes just in front of the rattle.
-If it rattles at you – heed the warning & back off!
+If it rattles at you – heed the warning and back off!

-The most harmful is the Bark Scorpion.
+- The most harmful is the Bark Scorpion.
 It climbs & it’s the one that gets into homes.
 It likes cool, moist areas with good air flow.
 It’s small & light colored.
 The sting can be life threatening for those with health problems.

-The Stripe Tailed Scorpion, the most common here.
+- The Stripe Tailed Scorpion, the most common here.
 You’d find it when turning over a rock or under a garbage can.
 They’re about 2 inches long.
 It looks vicious when threatened, but if stung it’s more like a bee-sting.

-Gambel’s Quail – These birds walk along the ground, in very cute family groups.
+- Gambel’s Quail – These birds walk along the ground, in very cute family groups.
 Males have a colorful face with a black front mask & bright rusty cap.
 Both genders have a black feather plume.

-Gila Woodpecker – They have an unmistakable personality.
+- Gila Woodpecker – They have an unmistakable personality.
 Look for their red cap and black & white striped back.
 You’ll really notice them when they nest in an excavated hole in a tree or large cactus.
 They’ll make loud calls.

 Chihuahuan Desert Plants

 You probably noticed it in those Western movies.
-There’s even one named for it!
+There’s even one film named for it!
 About 10 plant families produce tumbleweeds.
 As the annual plant dies, it breaks off.
-The wind blows it elsewhere to distribute its seeds.
+The wind blows it elsewhere.
+Its method to distribute its seeds for reproduction.
 The one usually seen here is known as Russian Thistle.

-Trekking the Area
+Trekking the Chihuahuan Desert Area

 The area is surrounded by a number of mountain ranges that offer hiking and recreational activities:

-To the Southwest are the Huachuca Mountains, and Coronado National Memorial
+- To the Southwest are the Huachuca Mountains, and Coronado National Memorial

-To the Southeast, in the Bisbee area are the Mule Mountains.
+- To the Southeast, in the Bisbee area are the Mule Mountains.
 Make climbs to Ballard and Fissure Peaks – 7,370 ft.
 Accessed via Old Divide Road turnoff.
 That’s a little over 1/2 mile before the tunnel going into Bisbee.
 Or take the Mule Pass Road out of Bisbee.